makersacademy/takeaway-challenge/README.md

 ## Checking dishes

 As part of the 3rd user story I've added a check dish method to the Takeaway object.
-This method checks to see if the name of th e dish that is being added to the order exists on the menu.
+This method checks to see if the name of the dish that is being added to the order exists on the menu.
 If not it raises an error.

 Feature test: